The Japan Labor Flash

 accidents, the causes of this increase are largely attributable to

-"explosions" and "fire, intense heat, etc." In terms of death tolls
+"explosions" and "fire, intense heat, etc." In terms

 by industry, the largest number of workers, 594, were killed in